The Power of Your Testimony

 - An invitation

-What happened?
-Even if the conversion was gradual, the testimony should still have one concrete moment or turning point for the audience to grasp.
+What happened when you encountered Jesus?
+Even if the conversion was gradual, the testimony should still have concrete moments or a turning point for the audience to grasp.

 Avoid any over-dramatization.
 God’s work in our lives is not always easy to express.
 Consider how you can organize your story so that people will understand what you have been through and who God is.

-What changes have occurred in my life?
-How am I living my relationship with Jesus?
-How has a relationship with Jesus allowed you to live a life that is freer, fuller and more joyful?
-Emphasize this part of your testimony; the listener needs to know the significance of a relationship with Jesus.
+What changes have occurred in my life because of my relationship with Jesus?
+How am I living differently?
+How has a relationship with Jesus allowed me to live a life that is freer, fuller and more joyful?
+Emphasize this part of your testimony because the listener needs to know the significance of a relationship with Jesus.
+Be attentive to the language you choose here; not everyone listening to your testimony will be familiar with “churchy” language.

 Discuss: How has a relationship with Jesus allowed you to live a life that is freer, fuller and more joyful?
 What do you want others to know about having a relationship with Jesus?

-Ask the audience, either implicitly or explicitly: How will you respond to Jesus Christ?
-In a casual setting, it could be as easy as saying, “What’s your experience with spirituality or Christianity?”
-Remember, the purpose of a testimony is to lead someone to a deeper relationship with Jesus Christ.
-Allow your testimony to be an opportunity for someone to hear the message of the Gospel through your story.
+Ask the audience: How will you respond to Jesus Christ, who amazingly offers this salvation to everyone?
+In a casual setting, you could ask, “Would you like to learn more?”
+You could even transition from your story to sharing the Gospel directly.
+Remember, the purpose of a testimony is to lead someone into a deeper relationship with Jesus Christ.
+Therefore, allow your testimony to be an opportunity for someone to hear the message of the Gospel through your story.

 Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.